Spring Green Risotto

 - 1/2 teaspoon salt

 - In a large saucepan, bring stock and water to a simmer; keep hot.
 In a Dutch oven, heat oil over medium-high heat.
 Add mushrooms and onion; cook and stir 5-7 minutes or until tender.
 Add rice and garlic; cook and stir 1-2 minutes or until rice is coated.

 - Stir in wine and thyme.
 Reduce heat to maintain a simmer; cook and stir until wine is absorbed.
-Add hot stock mixture, 1/2 cup at a time, cooking and stirring until stock has been absorbed after each addition, until rice is tender but firm to the bite and risotto is creamy.
+Add hot stock mixture, 1/2 cup at a time, cooking and stirring after each addition until stock has been absorbed; continue until the rice is tender but firm to the bite and the mixture is creamy.
 Stir in spinach, peas, cheese, vinegar, salt and pepper; heat through.
 Serve immediately.
-Yield: 8 servings.

 Nutrition Facts3/4 cup: 198 calories, 3g fat (1g saturated fat), 2mg cholesterol, 477mg sodium, 37g carbohydrate (3g sugars, 2g fiber), 5g protein.

 Apr 2, 2015

 Silly to be excited over risotto I suppose but I could leave out the salt and use unsalted broths and really have a great and very versatile low sodium dish.
 Thanks for the idea!

 This is a great simple and fresh risotto.
 I'm always looking for new risotto ideas and this one lightens up a classic risotto and makes it a lovely spring dish.
 It is also so versatile because you can take out and add veggies that are in season.
 It grows and changes with the seasons, which is always something I look for in a recipe.
 You don't get bored that way.

 Follow along as we show you how to make these fantastic recipes from our archive.